-Brooklyn is a real estate-centric borough.
-It seems like every time you turn around, a new building or high rise is going up.
-In Brooklyn, we tend to become accustomed to the ongoing construction—so much, in fact, that we sometimes fail to recognize the dangers around us.
+It seems that every time you turn around, a new building or high rise is going up in Brooklyn.
+The borough always has ongoing construction—so much, in fact, that we sometimes fail to recognize the dangers around us.

 How Dangerous Are Construction Jobs?